 - The final interview

-The online form asks for personal details, two references, educational history and some short answers (no more than 500 words) to six competency questions.
+To set up an account, you must first complete a short situational judgment exercise, which will ask for your approach to various scenarios and then advise whether the trainee manager job is suitable for you.
+Then, the online form asks for personal details, at least one reference, educational history and some short answers (no more than 500 words) to six competency questions.
 The six questions are delivered under four headings – teamwork, leadership, customer service and career choice.

 McDonald’s teamwork application question